 Figure 3 shows the types of groups that organizations serve.
-The most top five responses were services to low-income households (76%), seniors and elders (68%), families (68%), single parents (63%), and people requiring mental health supports (61%).
+Many organizations provide services to low-income households (76%), seniors and elders (68%), and families (68%) or single parents (63%).
+Others provide services to post-secondary students (10%), people with intellectual disabilities (27%), and vulnerable youth (27%).
 Participating organizations that selected 'other or combination of descriptions' said that they provide market housing for anyone interested (1 respondent) or developers and landowners (1 respondent).